-B oris Johnson pulled no punches in his highly-anticipated speech before the Conservative Party conference in Manchester this week.
-In the bombastic foreign secretary’s vivid invocation of Brexit, he depicted the British people as a muzzled lion.
+Boris Johnson pulled no punches in his highly anticipated speech before the Conservative Party conference in Manchester this week.
+In the foreign secretary’s vivid mythology of Brexit, he depicted the British people as a muzzled lion.
 Now, he proclaimed, is the time to “let that lion roar.”

-Whereas Ms. May’s proposals in Florence were carefully phrased to balance the differences between the cabinet’s so-called ‘hard’ and ‘soft’ Brexiteers, Mr. Johnson’s intervention ran roughshod over the governmental grey area that the prime minister had been so keen to set out.
+Whereas Ms. May’s proposals in Florence were phrased to manage the divisions between the cabinet’s so-called ‘hard’ and ‘soft’ Brexiteers, Mr. Johnson’s intervention ran roughshod over the grey area that the prime minister had carefully set out.

-Ms. May told her Florentine audience that a post-Brexit transition period would be “around two years”, but Mr. Johnson told The Sun that it should last “not a second more” than two years after Britain formally leaves the EU.
-The prime minister’s wording was likely designed to bring together ideologically disparate elements of her cabinet - like the ‘hard’ Brexiteer Mr. Johnson, and Chancellor Philip Hammond, who is known to favour a lengthier transition which, in his view, will limit the damage to business.
+Ms. May told her audience in Florence that a post-Brexit transition period would be “around two years”, but Mr. Johnson told The Sun that it should last “not a second more” than two years after Britain formally leaves the EU.
+The prime minister’s wording is thought to have been designed to bring together ideologically disparate elements of her cabinet - like the ‘hard’ Brexiteer Mr. Johnson, and Chancellor Philip Hammond, who is known to favour a lengthier transition which, in his view, will limit the damage to business.

 While the differences were subtle, Mr. Johnson’s interventions have further exposed the leadership vacuum which has threatened to engulf Ms. May’s government since June’s general election.
-Faced with Jeremy Corbyn’s resurgent Labour Party, an awkward torpor has gripped Conservative ministers and Britain’s civil service.
-With each day, the machinations of her foreign secretary get closer to derailing Britain’s exit strategy.
+Faced with Jeremy Corbyn’s resurgent Labour Party, an awkward torpor has gripped Conservative ministers and Britain’s civil service that some worry could derail Britain's exit strategy.